Fumaria abyssinica

 Fumaria abyssinica is an herbaceous annual plant in the poppy family Papaveraceae.
 It is native to East Africa and the Arabian Peninsula.
 It grows in upland rainforest and bamboo forest, and has become a weed in local farms.

 Description

-Plants have stems to 60 cm long and sometimes climb.
+Plants have stems to long and sometimes climb.
 The leaves are pinnatisect.
-Its inflorescences consists of 10-20 pedicels bearing 5-6 mm long, ovate-acuminate pink flowers with purple petal tips.
+Its inflorescences consists of 10–20 pedicels bearing 5–6 mm long, ovate-acuminate pink flowers with purple petal tips.